 Once you've cooked your homemade waffles, gently tear them into triangles (or squares, depending on the shape of your waffle iron) and transfer to a cooling rack in a single layer.
 Allow to cool completely before placing in an airtight freezer-safe container or plastic freezer bag.
 When ready to eat, put frozen waffles directly into the toaster (no need thaw) and toast on medium-low until hot.
 (They are delicate, so keep an eye on them as they toast to prevent burning.)

 Serve homemade Belgian waffles with classic toppings like butter and maple syrup or sliced strawberries or blueberries and whipped cream.
-For a heartier breakfast or brunch, serve with bacon and/or Baked Eggs or Breakfast Frittata.
+For a heartier breakfast or brunch, serve with bacon and/or Baked Eggs, Breakfast Frittata or alongside Sausage Quiche for a feast!

 How to Make Belgian Waffles